Vanguard Personal Advisor Services

 Suitability for Different Investment Budgets

 There is no other way to say it.
-Vanguard Personal Advisor Services is primarily aimed at investors with a higher investment budget.
+Vanguard Personal Advisor Services is for investors with a higher investment budget.
 The $50,000 minimum balance is a tell-tale sign that this Robo Advisor is for the moneyed folk who already know their way around the financial world.

 Backed by the deep pockets of brokerage giant Vanguard, the VPAS Robo Advisor is, without a doubt, a major player in the automated investing market.
-But in this 2017 Vanguard Personal Advisor Services review, we found it to be one that offers a very specific type of service, which is tailored for a very specific set of clientele.
+But in this 2018 Vanguard Personal Advisor Services review, we found it to be one that offers a specific type of service, for a specific set of clientele.
 Like a Rolls Royce, then.

-The combination of traditional financial advice (accessed via an online portal) and automated features provides excellent wealth management services, but this only holds true to if you have more than $50,000 to invest.
-And if you’re looking for a simple, easy and totally hands-off investing experience then you probably need to look elsewhere.
+The combination of traditional financial advice and automated features provide excellent wealth management services, but only if you have more than $50,000 to invest.

-However, if you are a wealthy investor who demands top class wealth management advice and more direct access to features like asset allocation and rebalancing, you will get everything you desire from the VPAS Robo Advisor.
+But if you’re an investor who wants top-class wealth management advice and more direct access to features like asset allocation and rebalancing, you will get everything you need from the VPAS Robo Advisor.